-- Encourage its members to recommend full adoption of Resolution 40 to their respective governments where they have not already done so. - Work towards recognition of the ICC as a reasonable and appropriate certificate of competence for an operator regardless of Flag State. - Work with its members to gather information on the regulations applicable to visiting foreign recreational boats and encourage the publication of this information on national Government web-sites.
+- Encourage its members to recommend full adoption of Resolution 40 to their respective governments where they have not already done so. - Work towards recognition of the ICC as a reasonable and appropriate certificate of competence for an operator regardless of Flag State. - Work with its members to encourage the publication of information, on national Government websites on the regulations applicable to visiting foreign recreational boats.